scolastico-dev/s.BitAgent/README.md

 - [X] Implement S_BIT_AGENT_REQUEST_SESSION into IPC
 - [X] Add a `bw` and `bwa` command
 - [X] Add a `setup` command to automatically install the daemon in the autostart
+- [ ] Handle detection of dead pipes and automatic removal of them
 - [ ] Look into the secure heap implementation possibilitys
 - [ ] Add a `lock` command
 - [ ] Add setting to disable approval requests, or at least to set a timeout